 Women in Bangladesh still in a disadvantaged situation and are facing difficulties because of discrimination on the basis of gender and that often starts at the early stages of their lives.
 Evana feels privileged to work with adolescent girls, when the opportunity has knocked at her door.
 It will be her absolute pleasure if she can bring a little difference in their life.

 Rezwana is an expert in project plan reviewing.
 She worked in USDA,UNDP, World bank and other international agencies.
 She has conducted research in poverty alleviation, gender iimension in Bangladesh Labor Market and many more.
 She has been working for ACT government for last two years as a policy officer.
 She worked in Afghanistan, Washington and other countries.

-Rozana has been working in the University of South Queensland.
+Rozana works in the University of South Queensland.